 To Pay by Cheque

 The catalogue includes an order form for you to print and send to Barbara, our Merchandise Coordinator, whose details are shown on it.
 If you have problems viewing or printing the catalogue, please email us.

-If you would like to make a bulk order (more than five books), please email the EJO Society with details.
+If you would like to make a bulk order (more than five books), please email the Merchandise Coordinator with details.
 Books are priced at £10 each for members and £11 each for non-members.
 Carriage is charged at cost.

 On our Links page, you’ll find details of book dealers who are members of the EJO Society and who sell books by EJO (and by other authors).